Frostao/yelp/README.md

    - [X] Implement map view of restaurant results.
 - [X] Implement the restaurant detail page.

+The following **additional** features are implemented:
+- [X] The View is sorted by distance
+- [X] Used stack view along with auto layout
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: